Military Training

 Translating simulations Into Effective Training

-Each government contract came with different training constraints and needs.
-The challenge was transforming high-stakes subject matter into immersive simulations that felt believable and effective.
+Each government contract came with different constraints and needs.
+The challenge was transforming the subject matter into immersive simulations that felt believable.

 These were not passive learning tools.
 Trainees needed to react to evolving scenarios and make decisions in environments designed to simulate uncertainty.